bdthemes/ultimate-post-kit/readme.txt

 0. **[Atlas Slider](https://postkit.pro/demo/atlas-slider/)** - The Atlas Slider widget is a unique whole section slider having a primary post display along with a thumb post gallery.
 Best for blogging site, the slider can create a one-item hero page easily.
 See the demo
 0. **[Berlin Slider](https://postkit.pro/demo/berlin-slider/)** - The Berlin slider adds a classy vibe to your blogging website by it's vintage post layout with a built-in video player button.
 The slider is perfect for displaying product video, recipe video, etc. in a fancy way.
 See the demo
-0. **[Foxico Slider](https://postkit.pro/demo/foxico-slider/)** - Foxico Slider is a revolutionary slider widget by Prime Slider that presents a high-resolution slider interface with dynamic paginations and navigation along with a thumb post layout.
+0. **[Foxico Slider](https://postkit.pro/demo/foxico-slider/)** - Foxico Slider is a revolutionary slider widget by that presents a high-resolution slider interface with dynamic paginations and navigation along with a thumb post layout.
 See the demo
 0. **[Hansel Slider](https://postkit.pro/demo/hansel-slider/)** - Hansel slider makes the most outstanding slider layout for your blog homepage with exquisite graphics and extraordinary content delivery.
 Use it to learn it.
 See the demo
 0. **[Iconic Slider](https://postkit.pro/demo/iconic-slider/)** - Ultimate Post Kit presents the Iconic slider widget which is a full-width post slider having a highlighted date badge, a new stylish read more button, and smart navigations to make things easier for your visitors.
 Packed with cool animation effects, Iconic is really the iconic widget for your blogging site.
 0. **[Optick Slider](https://postkit.pro/demo/optick-slider/)** - Optick Slider creates a unique slider layout with a blurred image animation and colorful category, buttons, and counters.
 Make your blog page more stunning with an outstanding slider widget.